 Proof of origin

 For trade between the UK and EU, the notes above detail how origin should be evidenced.
 For trade with other countries, the necessary proof of origin can vary.
 A certificate of origin may be required to claim preferential origin.

 Individual Free Trade Agreements may specify how preferential origin is to be proved.
 For shipments above a certain value (often €6,000), many of the EU’s FTA require form EUR.1 to be submitted.
 The exporter must get this form signed by their customs authority or a Chamber of Commerce.

 Another example is the EU-South Korea FTA.
 In order to benefit from a preferential rate exporters must be authorised by EU customs authorities (except for shipments below €6,000 in value).
-They then need to self-certify origin on their invoice.
-The EU-Japan FTA allows preferential origin to be claimed by the importer based on their ‘knowledge’ of the product’s origin.
-This knowledge should be based on supporting documents or records provided by the exporter or manufacturer of the product, which must be in the importer’s possession.
+They can then self-certify origin on their invoice.

 Binding Origin Information